HTA Supporting Information

-Please also ensure that you have read the Stage 1 or Stage 2 application form guidance notes fully and referred to the NIHR HTA programme website before contacting us with any queries.
+Please also ensure that you have read the Stage 1 application form guidance or the Stage 2 application form guidance notes fully and referred to the NIHR HTA programme website before contacting us with any queries.
 We have endeavoured to cover all necessary information relating to the application form through these resources.
 Incorrectly completed applications may be rejected.

 - HTA Programme page / aims and scope

 - HTA Tips for Applicants

 - Word version of Stage 1 application form